 See How Much Auto Tariffs Could Raise Your Car Insurance Rates

-President Donald Trump issued a 25% tariff on all imported vehicles.
-See how this tariff impacts the cost of your car insurance.
+President Donald Trump's 25% auto tariff on imported cars and parts made some companies raise prices.
+See how this impacts the cost of your car insurance.

 Car insurance prices are already high.
 It appears, they're about to surge higher.